 PLCs are divided into three major categories depending on their uses.
 These three categories are CPUs, input, and output devices.
 Input PLCs are those control systems that monitor input data for the connected devices and machinery.
 The input data is then redirected to CPU PLCs, which process the data and apply logic.
 The processed data is then executed by the CPU PLC, which executes a user-designed logic, before redirecting that data to the output PLC which commands the connected devices and machines using the instructions in the output data.

-P L C System Integrator helps bring all these functions together; the input, CPU, and output.
+A P L C System Integrator helps bring all these functions together; the input, CPU, and output.
 These integrators are designed using a combination of hardware and software that makes it easy for the three PLC categories to communicate and operate smoothly.
 They allow for the smooth flow of the automated process, ensuring that there are no delays in automated industrial operations.
 Besides, they have panels for human control, giving users a space for human-facilitated inputs.
 The human control panel can be a mechanical switch, button, encoder, or LCD screen that allows for human input.

 Final Thoughts